 Magento is an open-source e-commerce platform based on PHP.
-Magento Development Service is extremely powerful and flexible and completely free to implement.
+Magento Development Service is mighty, flexible, and completely free to implement.
 It has wide developer support, resulting in no dearth in the availability of apps and extensions.

 Magento makes hosting the absolute best web design so easy, it is an obvious choice when launching an e-commerce venture.